codinginrainbows/compass-react/README.md

 ## :gear: Setup

+Run backend and after it run this project.
+Instructions down below.

+1. `git clone https://github.com/codinginrainbows/compass-nest` to clone the backend
+2. `cd compass-nest` to access the backend directory
+3. `npm i` to install backend dependencies
+4. `npm run start:dev` to run the backend
-1. `git clone https://github.com/codinginrainbows/compass-react/` to clone the project
+5. `git clone https://github.com/codinginrainbows/compass-react/` to clone the project
-2. `cd compass-react` to access the project directory
+6. `cd compass-react` to access the project directory
-3. `git checkout production` to access the most updated branch
+7. `git checkout production` to access the most updated branch
-4. `yarn` to install project dependencies
+8. `yarn` to install project dependencies
-5. `yarn start` to run the project
+9. `yarn start` to run the project
-6. `http://localhost:3000` in your preferred browser to acess the project
+10. `http://localhost:3000` in your preferred browser to acess the project

 ## :man_technologist: Developers